surfer190/fixes/docs/security/ssh.md

 Then `SSH-AUTH` is used over `SSH-TRANS`.
 Then `SSH-CONN`.
 `SSH-CONN` and `SSH-AUTH` are at the same layer - insude `SSH-TRANS`.

 Protocol only mentions about _on the wire_ communication.
 Other conventions we think are part of the protocol like `authorized_keys` and `known_hosts` are not.
-THey are _implementation dependent_.
+They are _implementation dependent_.

 #### SSH-TRANS